 We’ve been pointing out the global-warming and health-harming effects of petrol and diesel vehicles for years.

 But recent research shows there’s another serious, maybe more surprising environmental threat from road traffic.
 It comes from tyres.

 Although we loosely call them ‘rubber’, vehicle tyres are actually made from a complex blend of a lot of mostly synthetic materials and chemicals, including different types of plastic.

 As cars and trucks pound along our roads, they gradually shed tiny bits of tyre material.
 Think about how tyre tread slowly but inevitably wears down until tyres need replacing.

-When it rains, those tyre particles – essentially microplastics – are washed off the road surface into drains or waterways.
-They will often end up in our rivers and seas.
+When it rains, those tyre particles – essentially microplastics – are washed off the road surface into drains and waterways.
+These could ultimately pollute the oceans.

-The Eunomia report, Reducing Household Contributions to Marine Plastic Pollution [PDF], highlights the main everyday activities that lead to plastic getting into our seas.
+The report highlights the main everyday activities that lead to plastic getting into our seas.
 And looks at ways of stopping it.

 We want to see the government use these findings to create an action plan to cut plastic pollution from tyres.